ckelling/SODA_501/project/src/Project log.md

-This file is to keep track of our progress and tasks ever week.
+This file is to keep track of our progress and tasks every week.

 #Week of Feb 19
-##Shipi - Humanizr
+## Shipi - Humanizr
 Install.sh working, but classifer not running because of setup issues.
 We have now decided to change direction.
 We will now subset the dataset to number of tweets from college towns.